113th Wing

 The 113th Wing, known as the "Capital Guardians", is a unit of the District of Columbia Air National Guard, stationed at Joint Base Andrews, Maryland.
 If activated to federal service, the fighter portion of the Wing is gained by the United States Air Force's Air Combat Command, while the airlift portion is gained by Air Mobility Command.

+Mission

 The 113th's primary mission is training of air combat and operational airlift crews for national defense.
 The 113th also provides a ready response force of fighters for the defense of the District of Columbia area.
 Members of the 113th also assist local and federal law enforcement agencies in combating drug trafficking in the District of Columbia on a case by case basis.